Doing our Part to Keep Everyone Safe and Flatten the Curve

 Signing up (for free) with these four steps:

 - Volunteers – We have suspended our volunteer program, but will be updating prospective volunteers as to when we can safely use their help again.
 If you want to learn more about the volunteering opportunities with Aunt Leah’s and leave your name, please visit our Volunteer page

 Thrift Store Updates

-We are closing Aunt Leah’s Thrift and donation drop off until further notice and limiting access to the warehouse.
+Aunt Leah’s Thrift store is closed and we cannot accept any in-kind donations until further notice.
 Our youth and families will be able to make arrangements to access emergency household items and have them delivered to their homes.
-Increased details around this will be available soon.

 Trivia Night Extravaganza